 February 2009 to present

-Provide regulatory, quality and compliance solutions for the pharmaceutical, biotech, medical device and other regulated industries.
+Provide regulatory, quality and compliance solutions for the pharmaceutical, biotech, gene and cell therapy, medical device, personal care and other regulated industries.
 Develop microbiological monitoring, control and continuous improvement strategies for API and fill-finish manufacturing, fermentation, recovery and purification, and aseptic processing and non-sterile manufacturing.
-Design and administer microbiological programs including environmental monitoring, investigations of laboratory and manufacturing microbial excursions and out-of-specification findings, laboratory audits, optimization and management, laboratory and facility design and qualification, cGMP compliance, Pharmacopoeial compliance, barrier isolator design and microbiological validation, microbiology method and protocol development, validation and technology transfer, contact lens care formulation development, manufacturing, stability testing and product release, disinfection, sterilization and the use of biological indicators, cleaning validation, process development, regulatory audit response (e.g., FDA 483 and warning letters), regulatory dossier development support, and Process Analytical Technology (PAT).
+Design and administer microbiological programs including environmental monitoring, investigations of laboratory and manufacturing microbial excursions and out-of-specification findings, laboratory audits, optimization and management, laboratory and facility design and qualification, cGMP compliance, Pharmacopoeial compliance, barrier isolator design and microbiological validation, microbiology method and protocol development, validation and technology transfer, contact lens care formulation development, manufacturing, stability testing and product release, disinfection, sterilization and the use of biological indicators, cleaning validation, process development, regulatory audit response and management (e.g., FDA 483, warning letter and consent decree), regulatory dossier development support, and Process Analytical Technology (PAT).
 Support microbiology and rapid microbiological method suppliers and industry end-users in developing next generation technology platforms, validation and testing plans, financial and return on investment (ROI) strategies, commercialization approaches, and global regulatory and pharmacopoeia compliance.
 Act as subject matter expert for microbiology technology companies during due diligence, partnership, collaboration, merger and acquisition activities.
 Expert witness for matters related to pharmaceutical microbiology, ophthalmic formulations, contamination control, antimicrobial and preservative effectiveness, sterilization, pharmacopoeia interpretation and compliance, USP microbiology test methods, laboratory and manufacturing GMPs, formulation development and stability, sterile and nonsterile manufacturing, research and development, and product quality.